We Specialize in wool rug cleaning in Fresno and clovisWe are here to properly clean your fine wool rugs so they will last a lifetime

 Wool area rugs are a beautiful addition to any home.
 Nothing can finish a room like a well-placed wool area rug.
 So you spend hours searching for just the right rug, and that can be a long search with the choices that you have.
-Hand-knotted, or machine-made, wool, or synthetic, fringe or no fringe, a rainbow of colors and patterns.
+Hand-knotted, or machine-made, wool, synthetic, fringe or no fringe, a rainbow of colors and patterns.
 So after you spend countless hours picking just the right rug, you bring it home and put it in its place.
 Now there is nothing left to do but enjoy it.
 Right?
 So what do you do when you need wool area rug cleaning?
 Who do you call to do it right?
-There are a lot of carpet cleaners however if you need a wool area rug cleaning in Fresno you don’t want just any carpet cleaner to do the job.
-Wool area rug cleaning is not the same as carpet cleaning.
+There are a lot of carpet or rug cleaners however if you need a professional area rug cleaning in Fresno you don’t want just any carpet cleaner to do the job.
+Wool area rug cleaning is not the same as other carpet cleanings.
+Our services include rug cleaning, upholstery cleaning, and deep cleaning.

 I will just have my wool area rug cleaning done by my regular carpet cleaner.